heliholic/devel/docs/Governor.md

 **NOTE.** `min_throttle` and `max_throttle` defines the throttle range, that is later expressed as 0%..100% in the logs and in the telemetry.

 # States

 The governor operates in multiple states.
 Each state is used for a specific purpose, and has its own parameters.
+Each state is entered when specific conditions are met.

 #### State `THROTTLE_OFF`